 Nothing remains of the campus today except a historical marker.

 The Administration Building and dormitory.
 Image used by permission of "Oklahoma Christian University, University Archives, Cordell Collection."

 Team name: Mustangs

-Dr. Roger B. Saylor Football Records Collection shows a 27-4 loss to Central Normal School of Edmund in 1908 and a loss to Northwestern Normal in 1909.
+Dr. Roger B. Saylor Football Records Collection shows that Cordell Christian College lost to Central Normal School of Edmund 27-4 in 1908 and lost to Northwestern Normal in 1909.
 Oklahoma Christian College instituted football in 1925, posting a 5-0-1 record against high school opponents.
 In 1926 O.C.C. became a member of the Oklahoma Junior College Conference.
-Between 1926 and 1930 the Mustangs competed against the likes of Cameron State Agricultural College, Murray State School of Agriculture, Northern Oklahoma Junior College, Panhandle A&M College, Southwestern State Teachers College, and the Miami School of Mines as well as Bacone Indian University and Chilocco Indian Agricultural School.
+Between 1926 and 1930 the Mustangs competed against the likes of Cameron State Agricultural College, Murray State School of Agriculture, Northern Oklahoma Junior College, Panhandle A&M College, Southwestern State Teachers College, and the Miami School of Mines-- as well as Bacone Indian University and Chilocco Indian Agricultural School.
 O.C.C. posted a 7-19 conference record overall/

 The Mustangs were much more successful in basketball, winning the conference in both 1928 and 1929.
 Newspapers show that they participated in the Tri-State Junior College basketball tournament in 1929 and 1930.